Temporary Anchorage Devices in Memphis TN

 At Periodontal Associates of Memphis, a comprehensive approach to dentistry allows us to combine treatments to improve patient outcomes.
 Temporary Anchorage Devices can help enhance the effectiveness of orthodontic treatment and Wilckodontics.

-Dr. Craddock and Dr. Godat can develop a treatment plan that precisely outlines the desired position of each tooth and uses temporary anchorage devices to help create an even, healthy, beautiful smile.
+Our doctors can develop a treatment plan that precisely outlines the desired position of each tooth and uses temporary anchorage devices to help create an even, healthy, beautiful smile.
 Contact us for an appointment today!

-What are Temporary Anchorage Devices?
+What Are Temporary Anchorage Devices?

 Temporary anchorage devices, or TADs, are very small screw-like devices placed by Drs.
-Godat and Craddock to help improve orthodontic treatment outcomes.
+Godat to help improve orthodontic treatment outcomes.
 TADs allow an increased range of tooth movement with orthodontics.
 Unlike teeth, TADs do not move in the gum; instead, they provide additional anchorage to leverage the movement of the teeth around them and can simplify the mechanics (movement of teeth) when used in conjunction with braces.

-What are the Benefits of Temporary Anchorage Devices?
+Benefits of Temporary Anchorage Devices

 Using temporary anchorage devices helps clinicians by providing them with alternative means to treat a full range of orthodontic cases without compensating for the inadvertent reciprocal movement of adjacent teeth.
 This increases clinical efficiency and control as well as patient compliance, reduces treatment time and anchorage demand, and can permit the employment of more simplified mechanics without surgery.
 TADs help patients by reducing the need for headgear, elastic wear, surgeries and extractions, while at the same time increasing their comfort during treatment and reducing treatment time.